 Having an estate plan is essential to maintaining your family’s financial security.

 The above is provided for informational purposes only and should not be construed as investment, tax, or legal advice.
 Information is based on current laws, which are subject to change at any time.
-You should consult with their accounting or tax professionals for guidance regarding your specific financial situation.
+You should consult with your accounting or tax professionals for guidance regarding your specific financial situation.

 Pacific Life refers to Pacific Life Insurance Company and its affiliates, including Pacific Life & Annuity Company.
 Insurance products are issued by Pacific Life Insurance Company in all states except New York and in New York by Pacific Life & Annuity Company.
 Product availability and features may vary by state.
 Each insurance company is solely responsible for the financial obligations accruing under the products it issues.
-Insurance products and their guarantees, including optional benefits and any crediting rates, are backed by the financial strength and claims-paying ability of the issuing insurance company.
-Look to the strength of the life insurance company with regard to such guarantees as these guarantees are not backed by the broker-dealer, insurance agency or their affiliates from which products are purchased.
-Neither these entities nor their representatives make any representation or assurance regarding the claims-paying ability of the life insurance company.

 Pacific Life’s Home Office is located in Newport Beach, CA.